MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-combo-chart.md

 ---
-title: Combo Chart in Power BI
+title: Combo chart in Power BI
-description: This tutorial about Combo charts explains when to use them and how to build them in Power BI service and Desktop.
+description: This tutorial about combo charts explains when to use them and how to build them in Power BI service and Desktop.
 author: mihart
 manager: kvivek
 ms.reviewer: ''